Oral Conscious Sedation

 We want your tooth pain or mouth pain to stop.

 First and foremost, if you are in pain, we want to help you get some relief.
 Then we can address any underlying causes to solve the problem using dental best practices.
-If you believe you’re experiencing a dental emergency, give us a call at (904) 204-5691 as soon as possible.
+If you believe you’re experiencing a dental emergency, contact one of our offices.
 We’ll get you an appointment in the near future, so you can go back to your life and leave tooth pain behind.Tooth Decay & How to Prevent Cavities